wolfSSL/wolfssl/linuxkm/SVR-FALLBACK-ANALYSIS.md

    testing — and would not have been found by any amount of running.
-3. **Complexity is the vulnerability substrate.** Concurrency scaffolding that mutates shared per-CPU state on a path nobody can reach is precisely where latent flaws accumulate: no coverage, no reproducer, and reviewers deterred by the surrounding commentary.
+3. **Complexity is the vulnerability substrate.** Concurrency scaffolding that mutates shared per-CPU state on a path nobody can reach is precisely where latent flaws accumulate: no coverage, no reproducer, and dense surrounding commentary.
 4. **Reviewer trust is the asset.** A vendor whose module contains defensive machinery for impossible states invites the question of what else was assumed rather than verified.
 That question is expensive to answer and difficult to un-ask.

-### 13.3.6 A comment that argued the opposite of the code
+### 13.3.6 A comment that did not match the code

 The block comment preceding the recovery branch asserted that "a matching slot, or no slot at all, still does not prove the bracket belongs to THIS frame rather